ruzieqnafiha/improving-lithology-label-well-logs/README.md

 - Python 3.x
 - Jupyter Notebook
-- Rquired Python libraries (can be installed from )
+- Rquired Python libraries (can be installed from `requirements.txt`)

 ### Installing